influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/ttlStrategy.md

 # workflow.v1alpha1.ttlStrategy

-TTLStrategy is the strategy for the time to live depending on if the workflow succeeded or failed
+"TTLStrategy is the strategy for the time to live depending on if the workflow succeeded or failed"

 ## Index